Pourya-swe/Wild-Oasis-Hotel-Management/readme.md

-# The Wild Oasis - CapStone Project -
+# The Wild Oasis - React CapStone Project -

+**Intorduction**: Small Boutique hotel with 8 luxurious cabin that have internal Web App for **Hotel Management System** & will have a **Customer-Facing Web App** to customer be able to book their cabin and ect.

 ## Q1: How did I come up with this project?